 Her contribution to the Canadian Association Of Music Therapy began in 1978.
 She held many positions including newsletter editor, accreditation committee chairperson and president of the association for three years.
 She organized many conferences and outreach programs and presented at conferences in Canada and the United States.
 One highlight of her career was two teaching tours in Japan under the auspices of Dr. S. Hinohara who was a tireless promoter of music therapy.

 In her retirement she has changed focus to care for her family and volunteer with the Vancouver Hospice Society.

-As an accredited/certified Music Therapist, Mary Reher holds a Bachelor degree in Music Therapy from Capilano University, and has been a Fellow of the Association for Music and Imagery since 1996.
+As a certified Music Therapist, Mary Reher holds a Bachelor degree in Music Therapy from Capilano University, and has been a Fellow of the Association for Music and Imagery since 1996.
 She has presented at conferences on her work using GIM with a First Nations client, and on Music and Imagery in healing unresolved grief in children.
 Mary has written articles and authored chapters for two books: “The Creative Arts Therapies in Adoption and Foster Care”, and “Guided Imagery & Music (GIM) and Music Imagery Methods for Individual and Group Therapy”.

 Enjoying the diversity of working with many ages and clientele, Mary has crafted a practice that uniquely fits her life and her long time home in the community of Pender Island and the southern Gulf Islands.
 As well as working under contract with School District #64, Mary offers workshops, retreats and private sessions.